Ramone Moore

 2018/19

-After a slow start to the season (3 wins, 5 losses), combined with a calf injury to fellow import Ramone Moore, a ultimatum was delivered to De Leon that if the team couldn’t turn things around with a win over Sydney in their next game, they would look at rejigging the team’s roster.
+Adelaide then fell into a string of four consecutive losses starting the following game with a loss to New Zealand (94-114), and culminating in a loss to Brisbane (90-93) in Round 4.
+Key injuries, including a calf injury to Ramone Moore, further disrupted their momentum.
+An ultimatum was then delivered to De León that if the team couldn’t turn things around with a win over Sydney in their next game, they would look at rejigging the team’s roster.

-Despite starting in the game against Sydney and putting up 11 points, 5 rebounds and 6 assists in 25 minutes, the Adelaide 36ers were unable to get the win, suffering a 12 points loss to the Kings, their fourth in a row.
-De Leon (7.7 points, 2.6 rebounds and 2.6 assists) was released, and former Illawarra Hawks import Demitrius Conger was signed as his replacement.
-With Moore still unable to take the court, Adelaide also signed Shaun Bruce, who had been unsigned after three seasons in Cairns, who then played out the remaining games of the 36ers season.
+De Leon (11 points, 5 rebounds, and 6 assists in 25 minutes) moved into the starting line-up and delivered a good game, but Sydney defeated Adelaide by 12, handing them their fourth loss in a row.
+De León (7.7 points, 2.6 rebounds, and 2.6 assists) was released, and former Illawarra import Demitrius Conger was signed as his replacement.
+With Moore still unable to take the court, Adelaide also signed Shaun Bruce, who had been unsigned after three seasons in Cairns, and who then played out the remaining games of the 36ers season.

 2019/20